morwy/nidibot/README.md

 ### Limitations

-* Telegram bot does not support automatic notification about game server status changes.
+* Telegram bot can not notify about game server status changes if 'allowed_channels' is empty.
+This is coming from Telegram API limitation.
 * There can be only one Telegram bot at the time.
 There is currently unresolved issue with running Telegram bot in thread.

 ### Commands